danieldreke/digitalnotes/cryptos/autodeposit-fiat-via-sepa.md

 ## Untested and having an account

 - Crypto.com
-  - There is now super button in the app "Exchange" on Android...wtf
-  - Downloaded crypto.com but when I want to log via sent email login link the app tarts signup process...wtf
-  - Via website I tried adding USD bank account but it automatically sets bank country and billings address country to India...wtf
+  - Via website I tried adding USD bank account but it automatically sets bank country and billings address country to India...
   - Minimum deposit 20 EUR [see here](https://help.crypto.com/en/articles/2461467-fiat-wallet-eur-bank-transfers-via-sepa-network)
+    - Incorrect: Successfully deposited 1 EUR in Oct 2021
   - Free top up via TransferWise and Paypal [see here](https://blog.crypto.com/free-fiat-top-ups-for-transferwise-and-paypal-users/)
+  - There is now super button in the app "Exchange" on Android...
+    - Solution: Downloaded crypto.com app in Google Play Store
+  - Downloaded crypto.com but when I want to log via sent email login link the app tarts signup process...
+    - "Solution": Logged in with no problems with an older account
 - Coinbase [see here](https://help.coinbase.com/en/coinbase/getting-started/add-a-payment-method/payment-methods-for-european-customers)
 - FTX
   - Waiting for verification confirmation